Remove selectors from old interest format

 See example in repo-sql: https://github.com/3rd-ndn-hackathon/repo-sql/blob/47671612ef8b7c40931e5129c4d82626033f90a1/src/query-processor.cpp#L98-L99

-Updated by Alex Afanasyev about 2 years ago
+Updated by Alex Afanasyev over 2 years ago

 Junxiao, I think there is a problem with this logic.
 As far as I understand, it would work if we exclude T and L for the overall name in the stored value, but should have undefined results when comparing name as a whole.
 Am I misremembering our previous discussion of http://named-data.net/doc/NDN-packet-spec/current/name.html#canonical-order ?